rossumai/rossum-sdk/docs/README.md

 make html
 ```

-The generated HTML documentation will be in `_build/html/`.
+The generated HTML documentation will be available in `_build/html/`.
 Open `_build/html/index.html` in your browser to view it.

 ### Clean Build Artifacts